What is the Climate Action 100+?

 Which investors support Climate Action 100+?

 Climate Action 100+ requires investors to sign on to the Climate Action 100+ Sign-on Statement.
 The public statement sets out the investor signatories’ commitment and expectations of the companies on the initiative’s focus list.
-To date, it has been signed by 310 investors from across dozens of countries, who collectively manage USD $32 trillion in assets under management.
+To date, it has been signed by more than 370 investors from across dozens of countries, who collectively manage more than USD $35 trillion in assets under management.
 The full statement and list of investors is available here.

 If you are an investor interested in signing on to the Climate Action 100+ Sign-on Statement, please email: email@example.com.
 Alternately, you may contact the coordinating partner organisation in your region to learn more about how you can get involved.